AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 ### Adding a tutorial: `add`

-Adds a tutorial to the address book.
+Adds a tutorial to the TAbs.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`